vimeo/psalm/docs/annotating_code/supported_annotations.md

 the PHPDoc `@internal` tag.
 For `@internal`, an issue is raised if the calling code is in a namespace completely unrelated to the namespace of the calling code, i.e. not sharing the first element of the namespace.

-In contrast for `@psalm-internal`, the docbloc line must specify a namespace.
+In contrast for `@psalm-internal`, the docblock line must specify a namespace.
 An issue is raised if the calling code is not within the given namespace.

 ```php